 WV Game Development Studios

-During my term as President of the WVU Game Developers Club, I struggled to find game developers in the state of West Virginia and because of that, I wanted to put together this short post to help others who are interested or may be looking for networking opportunites.
+During my term as President of the WVU Game Developers Club from 2015 – 2017, I struggled to find game developers in the state of West Virginia and because of that, I wanted to put together this short post to help others who are interested or may be looking for networking opportunities.
 The following list includes registered businesses within the state of West Virginia, along with a few groups that aren’t registered yet but do all their work within the state.

-As seen on the map above, I have identified seven “studios” within the state.
+As seen on the map above, I have identified six “studios” within the state (several new ones are not included there but are explained later).
 Below I will highlight each one individually, along with general info about them and games they have developed and/or published.